Why Platinum ?

 Rarest precious metal

-Platinum is the rarest of the precious metals and its price reflects this.
-It takes approximately ten tonnes of ore and six months of mining to produce a single ounce of platinum.
-Platinum is 30 times rarer than gold.
+It is the rarest of the precious metals and its price reflects this.
+It takes approximately ten tonnes of ore and six months of mining to produce a single ounce.
+It is 30 times rarer than gold.
 Unlike gold and silver, which are mined in almost all areas of the world, most of the world’s platinum comes from only two countries – Russia and South Africa.
 All the platinum ever mined would occupy a space of approximately 25 cubic feet.

 Limited source of supply

-Since 1997, demand for platinum has exceeded mine production and global platinum demand continues to grow to record highs.
-Unlike gold, there are no large above-ground supplies of platinum.
+Since 1997, demand for has exceeded mine production and global demand continues to grow to record highs.
+Unlike gold, there are no large above-ground supplies.

-Currently, South Africa accounts for 80 percent of the world’s annual production of platinum and contains 88 percent of the world’s platinum reserves.
-This is one reason why platinum prices can be more volatile than either gold or silver prices—they are especially sensitive to political unrest in South Africa.
+Currently, South Africa accounts for 80 percent of the world’s annual production and contains 88 percent of the world’s reserves.
+This is one reason why prices can be more volatile than either gold or silver prices—they are especially sensitive to political unrest in South Africa.

 Inelastic demand

-Platinum has many more industrial uses than gold or silver.
-Unlike gold, over 50 percent of the platinum produced is consumed (destroyed) in industrial applications.
-Platinum is indispensable for many industrial uses, such as catalytic converters in diesel engines.
-As the oil price increases, demand for diesel engines increases, and so does demand for platinum.
+It has many more industrial uses than gold or silver.
+Unlike gold, over 50 percent produced is consumed (destroyed) in industrial applications.
+It is indispensable for many industrial uses, such as catalytic converters in diesel engines.
+As the oil price increases, demand for diesel engines increases, and so does demand.

 Leading inflation indicator